lf-energy/tac/process/start_project.md

   - Conduct a vote to approve the project via LFX Voting, or
   - Continue the discussion via email or Slack, or during a future TAC meeting.
 - Projects accepted at the [Incubation stage] are generally mature, stable projects that have existed for many years.
 Projects that are newly forming or incomplete should propose to join at the [Sandbox stage].
-- It's rare to see a project accepted at the [Early Adoption stage] or [Graduated stage], as even incoming projects that have existed for years require a fair amount of governance and operations changes as they come into the {{ site.foundation_name }}; those projects tend to come in at the Incubation level and move to Adopted within a year.
+- It's rare to see a project accepted at the [Early Adoption stage] or [Graduated stage], as even incoming projects that have existed for years require a fair amount of governance and operations changes as they come into the {{ site.foundation_name }}; those projects tend to come in at the [Incubation stage] and move to the [Early Adoption stage] within a year.
 - The TAC may ask for the project to go back and address specific questions and/or concerns and then re-propose the project.
 Any project that the TAC has not approved, or any project that the TAC does not renew, can only re-propose the project with the approval of the TAC.

-[Sandbox stage]: /process/lifecycle#sandbox
+[Sandbox stage]: /process/lifecycle#sandbox-stage
-[Incubation stage]: /process/lifecycle#incubation
+[Incubation stage]: /process/lifecycle#incubation-stage
-[Early Adoption stage]: /process/lifecycle#early-adoption
+[Early Adoption stage]: /process/lifecycle#early-adoption-stage
-[Graduated stage]: /process/lifecycle#graduated
+[Graduated stage]: /process/lifecycle#graduated-stage